XXIII Congress of the Iberian Association of Limnology

 Objectives

-- Communicating scientific discoveries arising in the field of aquatic ecology.
+- Communicating scientific discoveries arising in the field of freshwater ecology.

-- Promoting interaction among people working on aquatic ecology topics.
+- Promoting interaction among people working on freshwater ecology topics.

-- Training individuals who are beginning to work in aquatic ecology.
+- Training individuals who are beginning to work in freshwater ecology.

 Activity directed to